60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Detection Pipeline

-The first cut we implemented was to remove any objects with less than 50 unique nights of observation.
+The first cut we implemented was to remove all objects with fewer than 20 epochs of good data to avoid spurious lightcurves (see Section \ref{sec:puzle} for details).
+This cut was made by cutting on a \textit{catflag} of $<$ 32768 as described in Section 13.6 of \href{https://irsa.ipac.caltech.edu/data/ZTF/docs/ztf_explanatory_supplement.pdf}{The ZTF Science Data System (ZSDS) Explanatory Supplement}.
+The \textit{catflag} describes the data quality and if the measurement has a specific issue; if the $catflag \geq 32768$, it contains bit 15 which means it is likely affected by the moon or clouds, so if it does not contain that bit, the data is ``probably usable".
+Filtering just on bit 15 does not lead to ``perfectly clean" extractions, which requires \textit{catflag = 0}; we made that cut later (see Section \ref{sec: level 4}).
+We also removed any objects with less than 50 unique nights of observation.
 There were fields in our sample that were observed by the High-Cadence Plane Survey that contain many observation epochs but all within a few nights \citep{Bellm2019b}.
-We limited our search to those events with many nights of observation due to the long duration of black hole microlensing events as described in Section \ref{sec:intro}.
+We limited our search to those events with many nights of observation due to the long duration of black hole microlensing events, as described in Section \ref{sec:intro}.
 While we had already performed a cut on objects with less than 20 good quality observations, performing this cut removed those objects which only passed our initial cut due to a small number of nights being sampled multiple times.
 We were left with 1,011,267,730 objects and 563,588,562 stars in our level 1 catalog.